-There is a third option, which guarantees you a secure pay out every time your flight is delayed.
+There is a fourth option, which guarantees you a secure payout every time your flight is delayed.
 Not by 3 hours or more, but only by 1!
 This instant flight compensation, provided by Colibra, a free travel app, only works pre-flight.
-You need to register your upcoming flight into the app prior to take-off, choose your preferable “delay pay time” and opt-in to receive a payment within 24 hours after landing.
+You need to register your upcoming flight into the app and add your boarding passes prior to take-off, choose your preferable “delay pay time” and opt-in to receive a payment within 24 hours after landing.

-A: If your flight is delayed by 3 or more hours or has been cancelled, you may be entitled to flight delay compensation under EU261 regulations.
+A: If your flight is delayed by 3 hours or your flight was cancelled, you may be entitled to flight delay compensation under EU261 regulations.
 You need to first find out whether it was the airline’s fault, then contact the airline through their website, fill in an EU flight delay compensation form and explain what happened.
-Other possible options include hiring a lawyer to do all the work for you or using a professional flight compensation broker, who will charge you a success fee, if they manage to collect your claim.
+Other possible options include hiring a lawyer to do all the work for you or using a professional flight compensation broker, who will charge you a success fee if they manage to collect your claim.
 Or you can use Colibra’s mobile app prior to your flight and secure your guaranteed compensation every time your flight gets delayed by 1 hour or more!
 This way claiming for flights will never be your concern anymore.

 A: In order to be eligible for flight delay compensation under EU law your flight needs to land at its destination with 3 or more hours delay.
 Thanks to its solidarity model, Colibra helps many passengers claim compensation they otherwise wouldn’t have received under EU261.

 A: EU261 covers all flights, operating within the EU airspace.
 It also includes several Non-European nations like Norway, Iceland or Switzerland, as well as all the nations included in the European Common Aviation Area.
 If the flight is departing from outside of Europe, it should be operated by a European-based air carrier to be eligible for compensation.